Douglas DC-8: Further developments

-In April 1965, Douglas announced belated fuselage stretches for the DC-8 with three new models known as the Super Sixties.
+During the early 1960s, Douglas began considering stretching the DC-8, a feat that was eased by its fuselage keeping the same dimensions across its length.
+In April 1965, the company announced belated fuselage stretches for the DC-8 with three new models known as the Super Sixties.
 The DC-8 program had been in danger of closing with fewer than 300 aircraft sold, but the Super Sixties brought fresh life to it.
-By the time production ceased in 1972, 262 of the stretched DC-8s had been made.
+By the time production of the DC-8 ceased in 1972, 262 of the Super Sixties had been completed, almost half of all models produced.
 With the ability to seat 269 passengers, the DC-8 Series 61 and 63 had the largest passenger-carrying capacity available.
 That remained so until the Boeing 747 arrived in 1970.
 The DC-8-62 featured a shorter fuselage when compared with the Series 61 and 63, but was capable of nonstop long-range operations.

-All the earlier jetliners were noisy by modern standards.
+All of the earlier jetliners were relatively noisy by modern standards.
 Increasing traffic densities and changing public attitudes led to complaints about aircraft noise and moves to introduce restrictions.
 As early as 1966 the Port Authority of New York and New Jersey expressed concern about the noise to be expected from the then still-unbuilt DC-8-61, and operators had to agree to operate it from New York at lower weights to reduce noise.
 By the early 1970s, legislation for aircraft noise standards was being introduced in many countries, and the 60 Series DC-8s were particularly at risk of being banned from major airports.